sainimayankmohan/DetectionAndTracking/README.md

 Once the project is compiled it will generate a binary named DetectionAndTracking

-Before running the output you need to download and copy yolov3.weights inside data/models/
+Before running the DetectionAndTracking you need to download and copy yolov3.weights inside data/models/

 Now you can run this from commandline using ./DetectionAndTracking on Linux terminal